So you need to do a ticket refund because a customer wasn't able to take a tour? That's fair enough, but how do you register this refund in Palisis?

 Well, that's what I'm here for.
 I'll show you how and where you can register your refunds in our system.

-Refunding the right way is maybe a little more difficult then you thought and that's why I made this article.
+Refunding the right way is maybe a little more difficult than you thought and that's why I made this article.
 You need to be aware that there is a difference between a voucher refund and a ticket refund.
 This article here only talks about ticket refunds (meaning only transactions done by your operation).
-There's another article about voucher refunds and what needs to be taken into consideration (voucher refund link).

 There are a few different ways to refund a ticket, which makes sense since there are also a few different transaction types that you can do.
 Before I show you where and how to refund I'll quickly list the different transaction types and I'll let you know if you can actually do the whole refund in Palisis.